bandonga/bandonga.github.io/_RHCSA/02-essencial.md

 The shell makes a difference between three kinds of commands:
 * An *alias* is a command that a user can define as needed and are executed before anything else.
 It's usually used as way to subsitute long commands, such as `alias ll='ls -l --color=auto'`.
 You can use the `alias` command to check the alias currently defined.
-* An *internal command* is a command that is a part of the shell itself.
+* An *internal command* is a command that is a part of the shell builtin.
 It is available when the shell is loaded and can be executed from memory without any lookup from disk.
 * An *external command* is a command that exists as an executable file on disk of the computer.
 The shell first looks to determine whether it is an internal command.
 If not, looks for an executable file with a matching filename in the list of directories defined by the `$PATH` variable.

-To find out the type of command you are using, you can use the `type` command and to find out which exact command the shell will be using, you can use the`which` command.
+To find out the type of command you are using, you can use the `type` command.
+To find out which exact command the shell will be using, you can use the `which` command.

+#### Variables
+**Variables** are fixed names that can be assigned dynamic values.
+Acts as a temporary storage of data in memory, that contains information used for customizing the shell *environment* or application processes.
+There are two types of variables: local and environment.

+A **local variable** is private to the shell in which it is created and its value cannot be used by processes that are not started in that shell.

+To define a variable, the name of the variable is mentioned followed by an equals sign `=`, such as `VAR=hello` and the value that is assigned to the specific variable.
+To read the value of a variable, a user can use the `echo` command, such as `echo $VAR`, followed by the name of the variable.
+To undefine a variable, use the `unset` command.

-**Shell Environment** - When you are working from a shell, an environment is created, which  consists of variables that define the user environment, such as the `$PATH`. **Variables** are fixed names that can be assigned dynamic values.
+**Shell Environment** - When you are working from a shell, an environment is created, which  consists of variables that define the user environment, such as the `$PATH`.
+The value of an environment variable is passed from the current shell to the subshell during the execution of a script.
 To get an overview of the current variables defined in your shell environment, type the `env` command.

-To define a variable, the name of the variable is mentioned followed by an equals sign `=` and the value that is assigned to the specific variable.
-To read the value of a variable, a user can use the `echo` command, followed by the name of the variable.
+To make a variable an environment variable, use the `export` command.

 #### Environment Configuration Files
 When a user logs in, an environment is created for that user automatically, depending if it's a *login shell* or a *subshell*.